 To what and to whom do we consider ourselves responsible?
 To our neighbor down the street?
 To a shared planet?
 How do we draw the lines of our obligations and binds — by kin, race, nation?
 What happens in those moments when we are called to respond differently, to others across the boundaries we had drawn and in ways more imaginative than our habitual modes?
 These questions of roots and routes, bonds and breaks, guide my interdisciplinary research.

-In regard to figures and traditions, I read and comment on Édouard Glissant, William James, Simone Weil, Enrique Dussel, and John Dewey.
+In regard to figures and traditions more broadly, I read and comment on Édouard Glissant, William James, Simone Weil, Enrique Dussel, and John Dewey.
 In this way, I am in conversation with American (including Latin American), Caribbean, and Continental philosophy.